Flint Creek Home of my son's, Keith Grench, Champion line (English) Bulldogs.

 They had wonderful pedigrees and colors.
 While there found out they had (English) Bulldogs too.
 I decided to help Keith start his dream of bullies, that were a variety that serious pet owners love.
 Plus the price was right and with 16 champions on the males pedigree very nice dogs.
 He loves the Frenchies but kept talking about the bulldogs too.

 I bought 2 females and the cutest male who seemed just so sweet.
 I was told they were AKC registrable, that they had APRI papers currently in hand.
 I didn't realize it but it was a father and his daughters from 2 different litters.
 Not smart on my part.
-We are still trying to get AKC papers on him.
+We did finally get AKC papers on all 3 of them.
 Plus the dogs had odd itchy places.
 I was looking really close and realized they had dog lice!
 I have never in all the time I have had dogs seen dog lice.
 Needless to see we freaked out and got Advantage multi on them and made sure all the other dogs were up to date with their advantage multi.
 Fortunately it was very easy to completely kill all the bugs with the multi and we have not seen any since!

 We found an unrelated male puppy months later.
 Art and I drove 11 hours each direction to go see the puppy.
 Keith had to work.

 That breeder was selling all his Bulldogs dogs too!
 He only had a few.
 So we also got the 2 adult females he had.
 None of the adults were related to each other, but the puppies he had were all sired by his male.
-Art seen the 8 week old puppies and HAD to have one for himself, and Keith wanted a puppy too.
+Art seen the 8 week old puppies and HAD to have one for himself.
 Amazing Grace is a rollie polie butter ball!
-Keith's girl puppy is Lagatha, she is a bit bigger but just as rollie polie.
+She now lives with his niece, who fell in love with her first time she seen her, on a foster to adopt agreement.

 My thought is always health testing.
 I figure its ok to start with a couple more then planned in case anyone does terrible with their health testing.
 If we wouldn't want to breed them then we would spay them and find them a pet home.
 That way only the best are bred.
 You cant get time back to wait and then go through searching all over again for great pedigrees and also great dogs and colors.
 It is a little different when getting a dog for just a pet.
 We have to consider if it is also breeding quality.

 His dogs love the place.
 He has some still here as they weren't all housebroken and he is working on some big repairs.
-The others he has in the house and is housebreaking them.
-Boss the 5 year old male is SO happy.
+The others he had in the house to start the housebreaking process.
+Boss the 5 year old male was SO happy.
 He has probably always been a kennel only dog.
 He loves the attention.
 He loves that he has a big fluffy cushion to lay on.
 He gets so excited to be out with people he has a hard time breathing and at first we would have to crate him in the air-conditioning in front of a fan to cool him down after just 5 or 10 minutes free time.

 We discovered when he is in a crate he just calms right down.
 Probably preparing to be bored for hours, or days on end.
 I don't know how the previous owner had those 3 dogs.
-It took him a fews weeks but he learned how to come outside, be all happy, and if he got to hot to take himself back inside and lay back on his cushion.
+It took him a fews weeks but he learned how to come outside, be all happy, and if he got to hot to take himself back inside and lay back on his cushion in the airconditioning.

 The 2 girls we got when we bought Boss were terrified.
 They had never been on a leash.
 One didn't want to be touched, and ran to hide.
 The other was really silly and friendly.
 They had no clue about doors, or anything.
 1 year old and probably had always been in a kennel.
 They were a nightmare to get to not potty in the kennels inside and wait to go outside to potty.
 They would walk and jump all in the dog poop smearing it everywhere.
 We finally just put them in an outside kennel they were so disgusting.
 We clean kennels all the time.
 Our dogs avoid stepping in dog poop, unless they are particularly excited like when we have company.
 These 2 paid no attention at all.

-Spike, Chloe and Phebe and the 2 puppies, Grace and Lagatha all came from the same place, an Amish family in IN.
+Spike, Chloe and Phebe and the puppy, Grace all came from the same place, an Amish family in IN.
 They are all very friendly and were use to being let out to play, and getting attention.
 They also are very neat about not going potty in the kennel and they wait to go outside, well except for Spike.
 If somehow they have an accident they do not step in it.
 You can tell they had been kept clean.

 Spike is a goofball and steps on your feet, objects, and anything so he never pays attention to where he is going so he is a bit of a slob.

 So much better then where the first 3 had come from though!
 Some Amish breeders get a bad rap, as they can be terrible puppy mills, but this family was very kind and kept their dogs very well cared for.Their vet care was different and not up to what we are use to seeing.
 They had issues their vet didn't diagnose correctly, and therefore didn't treat.
-We decided it is because they may not go to accredited veterinarian schools, but are taught within the Amish community.
 The dogs were very happy, well fed, clean, and the children you could tell loved them.